 The McGraw Center aims to ensure that Canvas and the educational technologies that integrate with it serve the evolving needs of students and faculty.
-We hope that the Canvas ecosystem will be a space for experimentation, play, and innovation, as well as for course communication and management, assessment, and grading.
+We hope that the Canvas ecosystem will be a space for experimentation, play, innovation, course communication and management, assessment, and grading.

-One of the advantages of the configuration of Canvas at Princeton is that a number of other teaching and learning tools--including social annotation tools, discussion tools, and multimedia tools—seamlessly integrate with it (an overview of current integrations can be found in the Canvas Field Guide.)
-Faculty can feel confident that these integrations have been thoroughly vetted with respect to security, data privacy, accessibility, etc. There are no fees for faculty or students when using current Canvas integrations, and they are fully supported by OIT’s technical team as well as the McGraw Center’s instructional design team.
+One of the advantages of the configuration of Canvas at Princeton is that several other teaching and learning tools--including social annotation tools, discussion tools, and multimedia tools—seamlessly integrate with it (an overview of current integrations can be found in the Canvas Field Guide.)
+Faculty can feel confident that these integrations have been thoroughly vetted concerning security, data privacy, accessibility, etc. There are no fees for faculty or students when using current Canvas integrations.
+They are fully supported by OIT’s technical team and the McGraw Center’s instructional design team.

-To ensure that the Canvas ecosystem stays both dynamic and manageable, we will retire tools that no longer serve Princeton faculty’s needs.
-The Teaching Tool Governance Board, consisting of members from the McGraw Center, OIT and the Graduate School, oversees the process of adopting, managing, and retiring integrations with Canvas.
+To ensure that the Canvas ecosystem stays dynamic and manageable, we will retire tools that no longer serve Princeton faculty’s needs.
+The Teaching Tool Governance Board, consisting of members from the McGraw Center, OIT, and the Graduate School, oversees adopting, managing, and retiring integrations with Canvas.

 - Identify an educational need/gap.
-In some cases, the McGraw Center will identify the need for a new integration, but faculty or departments can also request that we integrate a tool they are familiar with or identify a teaching need they have that a technology tool might help to meet.
+In some cases, the McGraw Center will identify the need for a new integration.
+Still, faculty or departments can also request that we integrate a tool they are familiar with or identify a teaching need that a technology tool might help meet.
 If you have a request for a new integration, please direct it to one of McGraw’s instructional designers or email@example.com.

 - Information gathering and vetting.
 If we determine to move forward with a request, the McGraw Center will take some or all of the following steps: